-In addition, upon closing of the Restructure and immediately prior to the Offering, Mr. Zhitao He and Mr. Fred Chang will own approximately 60.91% and 35.98%, respectively, of the voting power of our issued and outstanding common shares, and 96.90%, collectively, based on the number of our Class A Common Shares and Newegg stock outstanding as of May 3, 2021.
-Mr. Zhitao He and Mr. Fred Chang, both of whom will both serve as our directors upon closing, will be able to exercise substantial influence over our business and operations.
-They may also have a conflict of interest with the minority shareholders.
-Where such a conflict exists, the minority shareholders will be dependent upon Mr. He, Mr. Chang, and other directors exercising, in a manner fair to all of our shareholders, their fiduciary duties.
+In addition, upon closing of the Restructure and immediately prior to the Offering, Mr. Zhitao He and Mr. Fred Chang will own approximately 61.16% and 36.11%, respectively, of the voting power of our issued and outstanding common shares, and 97.26%, collectively.
+Moreover, Mr. Zhitao He and Mr. Fred Chang, both of whom will both serve as our directors upon closing, will be able to exercise substantial influence over our business and operations.
+They may also have a conflict of interests with the minority shareholders.
+Where those conflicts exist, the minority shareholders will be dependent upon Mr. He, Mr. Chang, and other directors exercising, in a manner fair to all of our shareholders, their fiduciary duties.
 Also, Mr. He and Mr. Chang will have the ability to control the outcome of most corporate actions requiring shareholder approval, including the sale of all or substantially all of our assets and amendments to our Memorandum and Articles of Association.
 Moreover, such concentration of voting power could have the effect of delaying, deterring, or preventing a change of control or other business combination, which may, in turn, have an adverse effect on the market price of our shares or prevent our minority shareholders from realizing a premium over the then-prevailing market price for their shares.